 We don’t need to compare Infusionsoft and HubSpot on the features I just listed.
 (Because, again, that’s like comparing apples to oranges.)

 Before I discuss where each software excels and falls short, there are a few things they both do very well equally.

 These are things that I wouldn’t let influence your decision.

 Both software programs are incredible at contact management.
 They keep detailed information on what your contacts are doing, which is incredibly valuable to a marketer AND salesperson.

-The main difference in their contact management is simply the interface.
+Their main difference is in the contact management interface.

-Infusionsoft as a “quick-view” style, where it allows you to easily click on a contact’s name and it pops down all their information.
+Infusionsoft has a “quick-view” style, where it allows you to easily click on a contact’s name and it pops down all their information.

 HubSpot has more of a timeline style view that is very customizable to each person using the software.
 Unfortunately, with Infusionsoft, everyone shares the same view that you see above.

 As far as contact management interface goes, it comes completely down to preference.